 Export supplier invoices into any accounting software

 Travel companies often think that the introduction of supplier invoices in the travel system doubles the job because they will have to re-enter them into the accounting software.
-This is wrong because supplier invoices entered into the travel system can be easily exported to any accounting software.
+This is not so, because supplier invoices entered into the travel system can be easily exported to any accounting software.

 Entering and tracking supplier invoices in the travel system has many advantages.
-By entering them into the travel system, you will have a better overview of the business results, it will help you detect errors and it will allow you faster VAT correction.
+By entering them into the travel system, you will have a better overview of the business results, it will help you detect errors, and it will allow you faster VAT correction.
 The travel system is the ideal base for data that the accounting software needs.
 It also facilitates and accelerates the VAT calculation, which is the basis for VAT report.
-The tour operator will therefore have substantial savings on working time in the preparation of these tasks and will be able to devote more time to the analysis of the business.
+The tour operator will therefore have substantial savings on working time in the preparation of these tasks and will be able to devote more time to the business analysis.